 One day we will walk the famous Cares Gorge route, the narrow and deep gorge the Cares river has carved its way through the Central and Western Massif of the Picos de Europa.
 The path is on a dramatic old hydro-electric maintenance track carved into the cliff-faces, high above the river.
 Magnificent throughout, with varying microclimates, vast rock walls on both sides, it is another highlight of the trip.

-Hope you can join us on this fantastic trip this year!
+Hope you can join us on this fantastic trip!